richytong/django-boilerplate-3.6.1/README.md

 	fab push

 Use eb cli to deploy your project for a specified deployment {'staging', 'production'}.
 If this is your first deployment you must run `aws configure` and `eb config` and supply the necessary arguments and credentials.
+This command also generates the Dockerrun.aws.json file needed for AWS Elastic Beanstalk deployment

 	fab eb:staging